Thalassery cuisine: Nutrition

 Thalassery biryani is rich in nutrients as it is a rice-spice dish.
 It is high in proteins and carbohydrates, and is also a source of minerals and vitamins.
 Nutritional value (according to U.S Dept. of Agriculture) of the spices is mentioned in the notes.

 The dish contains unsaturated and saturated fats; the amount of saturated fat can be reduced by adjusting the quantities of hydrogenated vegetable oil (vanaspati) and ghee.

 In fiction

 The Malayalam movie Ustad Hotel is based on the preparation of Malabar biryani.
 The film is about a restaurant that specialises in Malabar cuisines made without adulteration and based on traditional recipes.
 The film shows customers choosing the restaurant for its authentic dishes.

 The fictional restaurant depicted in the film is a prominent destination for food lovers as the cuisine is based on genuine Malabar cuisine.
 The restaurant serves their flagship dish—Thalassery biryani—to all customers who come there for the first time, so admiring the dish that whenever they come back to the city they choose this restaurant and order it again.

-The film shows the importance of fiesta in Malabar culture.
-Making the uniqueness of Malabar biryani the theme of a blockbuster film shows how important the dish is in the Malabar region and throughout Kerala.